snikas/React-Component-Library/README.md

    <strong>Snowpack</strong><br/> Build web applications with less tooling and 10x faster iteration.
 No bundler required.
 </p>

-This is a sample Typescript React component library application which uses snowpack to view your local changes almost instantly.
+This is a sample Typescript React component library application which uses snowpack to support previewing your local changes almost instantly.

 Includes support for React, Typescript, Babel, Material-UI and storybook.

-This application also includes Rollup for your final production bundle.
+Rollup has been included to create your final production bundle.

 first run: